pratyakshm/WinRice/doc/Main-brief.md

 This is where WDigest comes into play, something to be concerned with related to WDigest is that it stores passwords in clear-text, in memory.
 If a malicious user has access to an endpoint and is able to run a tool like Mimikatz, not only would they get the hashes currently stored in memory, but they’d also be able to get the clear-text password for the accounts as well.

-Thus, WinRice disables WDiogest Credential Caching on all devices.
+WinRice disables WDiogest Credential Caching on all devices.

 See more at [What is Digest Authentication?: Logon and Authentication - docs.microsoft.com](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc778868(v%3dws.10)).